makrai/notes/rust2012-tokenizer-monoling.md

 ### Fine-Tuning Setup.
 We use the

-* standard fine-tuning setup of Devlin+ (2019) for all tasks besides UDP: for that, we use a transformer-based variant (Glavaš and Vulić, 2020) of the standard deep biaffine attention dependency parser (Dozat and Manning, 2017)
+* standard fine-tuning setup of Devlin+ (2019) for all tasks besides UDP:
+  * for UDP, we use a transformer-based variant (Glavaš and Vulić, 2020) of the standard deep biaffine attention dependency parser (Dozat & Manning 2017)
 * Besides full model fine-tuning, we also evaluate all models within a more efficient setup based on adapters
-  (Rebuffi+ 2017; Houlsby+ 2019; Stickland and Murray, 2019; Pfeiffer+
+  (Rebuffi+ 2017; Houlsby+ 2019; Stickland and Murray, 2019;
-  2020a,b,c,d; Lauscher+ 2020a; Rücklé+ 2020a,b, inter alia):
+  Pfeiffer+ 2020a,b,c,d; Lauscher+ 2020a; Rücklé+ 2020a,b)
   * additional parameter sets that are fine-tuned while the original pretrained model is kept frozen
-  * have been shown to perform well for cross-lingual transfer by training language-specific adapters (Pfeiffer+ 2020c,d),
+  * have been shown to perform well for cross-lingual transfer by training language-specific adapters (Pfeiffer+ 2020c,d)
   * we here evaluate whether they perform equally well in monolingual setups
 * we distinguish between four different setups for each task:
   * fully fine-tune a monolingual BERT model;